SysKitTeam/docs-point/access-management/track-external-users-and-their-activities.md

 Detailed information about each External user \(or any other user\) is visible on their **User Details** screen.

-There you can find information divided into few tiles - General info, OneDrive, Analytics & Usage, Microsoft Teams & Groups Memberships, and Sites tile.
+There you can find information divided into a few tiles - General info, OneDrive, Analytics & Usage, Microsoft Teams & Groups Memberships, and Sites tile.

 ![User Details screen - generate User Activity report](../.gitbook/assets/track-office-365-external-users-and-their-activities-user-details-screen-generate-user-activity-repo.png)

 Notice the sidebar panel on the right end of the screen and section **Go to Report** &gt; **User Activity** report.

-By clicking on that report button, it will redirect you to the **User Activity** report, where you can see all the actions performed by/on that external user.
+Clicking on that report button will redirect you to the **User Activity** report, where you can see all the actions performed by/on that external user.

 ![User Activity report](../.gitbook/assets/track-office-365-external-users-and-their-activities-user-activity-report.png)